 We add fresh lemon juice to brighten the flavor.
 Lemon juice is a great flavor enhancer in my book.
 It gives a flavor dimension that is hard to describe but is noticeably absent when not included.

-Molasses adds a touch of sweet balance to the jerky.
-It is hard to describe the magic that happens with just a touch of Grandma’s Molasses is added to the recipe.
+Molasses adds a touch of sweet balance to this healthy jerky.
+It is hard to describe the magic that happens with just a tsp or less of Grandma’s Molasses is added to the recipe.
 You will notice that we use very little, but it somehow rounds out the finished product’s flavor.
-You can add more if you happen to like a sweeter jerky.
+You can add more than a tsp if you happen to like a sweeter jerky.

 Bragg Liquid Aminos:

 Bragg Liquid Aminos is a soy sauce alternative.
 It is what provides most of the salt in this recipe.
-Use soy sauce if you do not have access to Bragg Liquid Aminos.
+Use low sodium soy sauce if you do not have access to Bragg Liquid Aminos and want to save time going to the store.
+Reduced sodium soy has a slightly different taste but still makes it delicious.

-The amount of cayenne used in this recipe adds a touch of heat but does not make the jerky hot.
+The amount of cayenne used in this recipe adds a delicious touch of heat but does not make the jerky hot.
 As you experiment with making your own jerky, you can add or take away from the amount to make them perfect for your tastebuds.
-You could even add some crushed red pepper for some extra heat.
+You could even add some crushed red pepper for some extra heat to make vegan jerky stand out.

 The Baking Process:

-We are a divided family as far as vegan jerky is concerned.
-Mom and Kaija like the jerky a little softer, whereas I like mine with a little more chew.
+We are a divided family as far as vegan jerky soy is concerned.
+Mom and Kaija prefer the jerky a little softer, whereas I enjoy mine with a little more chew.
 I don’t even mind if it is crispy.
 Dad will usually eat his jerky either way.
-It is easy to please everyone as you can remove the jerky from the oven at different stages.
-See recipe for details.
-We prefer a slow bake, 250F, which gives us more control as we try for the perfect consistency.
+It is easy to please everyone as you can remove the jerky from the oven to stop baking at different stages, or even cook it in the air fryer.
+Check recipe for details.
+We prefer a slow baking process at 250F, which gives us more control as we try for the perfect consistency.

 We usually store the vegan jerky in airtight containers, making them easy to grab on-the-go.
 They last for quite a while without refrigeration.
 We will, on occasion, vacuum seal the jerky for longer shelf life.

-I hope you enjoy and make many happy memories and trips with this Easy Vegan Jerky recipe.Print
+I hope you enjoy and make many happy memories and trips with this simple Vegan Jerky recipe.Print

 Easy Vegan Jerky | Delicious, Plant-Based